howardcheung/howardcheung.github.io/projects.md

 ### Current
 #### Building energy assessment
 I am working on examining the energy-saving potentials and faults in various building systems to reduce their energy consumption.
-Issues like chiller and pump sequencing, overcooling, low-$\Delta$T syndromes are being examined, and their control systems are being configured to reduce the unnecessary energy consumption caused by these issues.
+Issues like chiller and pump sequencing, overcooling, low-Delta-T syndromes are being examined, and their control systems are being configured to reduce the unnecessary energy consumption caused by these issues.

 ![](../raw_img/BuildingEnergyAssessment/ChillerSequencing.png "Histogram showing a chiller plant can run one less chiller according to the BMS analysis")